 To strengthen the resilience of communities to climate change risks, natural and man-made hazards and extreme events.

-- Develop a Resilience Plan for the city or community.
+Develop Resilience Plan for the city or community.
 The plan should meet at least two of the following requirements:

-- Climate Adaptation and Mitigation Strategies - Adaptation and mitigation strategies to meet the goals identified under Vulnerability and Capacity Assessment above.
+- Adaptation and Mitigation Strategies- Adaptation and Mitigation strategies to meet the goals identified under Vulnerability and Capacity Assessment above.

 - Fundamental Emergency planning and preparedness- Access to basic needs - First aid, emergency supplies, water, food communication, temporary shelter.

 - Early Warning Systems- Strategies for early warning systems during the extreme event.
 Demonstrate at least one early warning system in practice.